Advancing Direct Air Capture (DAC) for Community Benefit and Climate Action

 Community DAC Q&A: A Conversation with Scientists & Engineers

-Thursday, February 27, 11:00 AM - 1:30 PM EST (virtual)
+Thursday, February 27, 11:00 AM - 1:30 PM EST (virtual - feel free to eat your lunch during the workshop)

 Learn directly from scientists and engineers involved in Direct Air Capture (DAC) research and deployment.
 Questions to be discussed will include how DAC works, current technological developments, and potential impacts on communities and the environment.